 Deer Park Child Custody Lawyers Assert Parents’ Rights

 For many parents, child custody disputes are the toughest part of their divorce, and sometimes even their post-divorce life.
-At The Law Office of Shelly A. Merchant, our Deer Park child custody lawyers understand your concerns.
+At The Law Office of Shelly A. Merchant, our Deer Park child custody, TX lawyers understand your concerns.
 We strive to establish custody agreements that preserve parental rights and serve the best interests of children.
 Texas law uses some different terms than other states when addressing these issues and you can count on us to represent you effectively during settlement discussions, mediations and in court.
 Our attorneys draft detailed parenting time schedules and advise clients on requests made by their co-parents.
 When it is necessary to protect your children from an unfit parent or uphold your rights to meaningful contact with your children, you can trust us to deliver strong advocacy on your behalf.

 How child custody works in Texas